Karin Knapp: 2014: First WTA Tour title

-After skipping the Aegon Classic and the Topshelf Open, Knapp returned to action at the Wimbledon Championships.
+After skipping the Birmingham Classic and the Rosmalen Open, Knapp returned to action at the Wimbledon Championships.
 She lost in a three-set thriller in the first round to Karolína Plíšková.

 As the top seed at the Reinert Open, a $50k tournament in Germany, Knapp was defeated in the first round by qualifier Verónica Cepede Royg.
 Seeded fourth at the first edition of the Bucharest Open, Knapp lost in the second round to Danka Kovinić.
 At the İstanbul Cup, Knapp was defeated in the second round by top seed and eventual champion Caroline Wozniacki.

-Qualifying for the Rogers Cup, Knapp lost in round one to Caroline Garcia.
+Qualifying for the Canadian Open, Knapp lost in round one to Caroline Garcia.
 Even though Knapp qualified for the Western & Southern Open, she was defeated in the second round by Anastasia Pavlyuchenkova.
 Knapp fell in the final round of qualifying at the Connecticut Open to Peng Shuai.
 Ranked seventy-one at the US Open, Knapp lost in the first round to Tsvetana Pironkova.

 Seeded third at the Tashkent Open, Knapp reached the final after victories over Çağla Büyükakçay, Aliaksandra Sasnovich, Olga Govortsova, and qualifier Lesia Tsurenko.
 She beat top seed and defending champion Bojana Jovanovski in the final to win her first WTA title.
 At the Guangzhou International Open, Knapp was defeated in the first round by Monica Puig.
 Qualifying for the first edition of the Wuhan Open, Knapp lost in the second round to third seed and eventual champion Petra Kvitová.
 In Austria at the Generali Ladies Linz, Knapp advanced to the semifinals after wins over fifth seed Sabine Lisicki, Magdaléna Rybáriková, and Tsvetana Pironkova.
 She was defeated in her semifinal match by compatriot Camila Giorgi.
 Knapp's final tournament of the year was at the Luxembourg Open.
 She faced Patricia Mayr-Achleitner in her first-round match.
-Knapp retired leading 3-2 in the first set due to a left thigh injury.
+Knapp retired leading 3–2 in the first set due to a left thigh injury.

 Knapp ended the year ranked 56.